-The Battle of Marawi was the most extensive urban battle in the Philippines’ modern history.
-It was also known as the Siege of Marawi and the Marawi Crisis.
-The battle started on May 23, 2017, and lasted until October 23, 2017.
-After Philippine forces won the five-month-long battle for Marawi, the Philippines Special Operations Command released a fantastic video compilation explaining the battle while displaying incredible visual footage captured during the siege.
+The Battle of Marawi stands as the most extensive urban conflict in the history of the Philippines, also recognized as the Siege of Marawi and the Marawi Crisis.
+Commencing on May 23, 2017, and concluding on October 23, 2017, the battle marked a significant chapter in the nation’s history.
+Following the successful five-month-long campaign to reclaim Marawi, the Philippines Special Operations Command unveiled a remarkable video compilation elucidating the intricacies of the battle, accompanied by captivating visual footage captured during the siege.

-The video gives a little background on how the so-called Islamic State could grab a foothold in the Philippines.
-The country itself has had its share of problems with Muslim insurgencies since the 1970s, but only recently had those insurgents been the focal point of well-funded, international jihadist groups.
+The video provides a brief background on how the self-styled Islamic State managed to establish a presence in the Philippines.
+The country has grappled with issues related to Muslim insurgencies since the 1970s.
+Still, it is only in recent times that these insurgents have become the focal point of well-funded international jihadist groups.

-Malaysia and Indonesia, also infested with radical Islamists, had rebel groups that pledged loyalty to the Islamic State.
-Through them, they were able to funnel weapons, equipment, and foreign fighters into Malawi, the island Marawi sits upon.
+Malaysia and Indonesia, similarly afflicted by radical Islamists, harbored rebel groups that pledged allegiance to the Islamic State.
+Through these alliances, they facilitated the flow of weapons, equipment, and foreign fighters into Marawi, the island where the city of Marawi is situated.

 Battle of Marawi

-Two local Islamist militant groups, “Maute” and “Abu Sayyaf” sponsored by ISIS, launched an assault to capture the city of Marawi.
-Armed Forces of the Philippines’ intelligence operatives had caught the early wind of this brewing rebellion and sent a small unit raid to capture terrorist leaders for questioning.
-They had no idea that they were walking into a well-armed, well-entrenched hive of several hundred insurgents.
+Two local Islamist militant groups, namely “Maute” and “Abu Sayyaf,” sponsored by ISIS, initiated an assault to capture the city of Marawi.
+Intelligence operatives from the Armed Forces of the Philippines had detected early signs of this impending rebellion and launched a small unit raid to apprehend terrorist leaders for interrogation.
+However, they were unaware that they were entering a well-armed and well-entrenched stronghold housing several hundred insurgents.

-The government raid triggered the Islamic State assault to capture the city.
-The Maute group burned buildings, destroyed churches, and took Christians as hostages.
-Lines of communication were destroyed and the roads leading in and out of the city were blocked and guarded by snipers.
+The government’s raid inadvertently triggered an Islamic State assault on the city.
+The Maute group engaged in destructive activities, including burning buildings, demolishing churches, and taking Christians as hostages.
+Communication lines were severed, and the roads leading in and out of the city were blocked and guarded by snipers.

-For several decades, the Philippines’ special forces were constantly trained and supported by US Green Berets.
-Unlike the US “allies” in the other parts of the world, the Philippines military can be taught and make excellent soldiers.
-Their leadership, planning, and execution of tactics are on par with the best armies in the world.
+Over several decades, the Philippines’ special forces received consistent training and support from US Green Berets.
+Unlike some “allies” in other parts of the world, the Philippine military can be effectively trained, producing excellent soldiers.
+Their leadership, planning, and tactical execution are comparable to the best armies globally.

-For months, the Armed Forces of the Philippines bravely fought street-to-street, house-to-house, and room-to-room in intense close-quarters battles.
-They improvised RPG armor out of wood on their vehicles and called in airstrikes when necessary and eventually dislodged the Islamists from their prepared fighting positions, killing nearly 1,000 insurgents, at the cost of 165 of their own killed, according to Amnesty International.
+Over several months, the Armed Forces of the Philippines exhibited immense courage as they engaged in street-to-street, house-to-house, and room-to-room combat in intense close-quarters battles.
+Resourcefully, they crafted improvised RPG armor from wood for their vehicles, called in airstrikes as needed, and ultimately dislodged the Islamists from their fortified positions.
+This relentless effort resulted in the demise of nearly 1,000 insurgents, albeit at a significant cost of 165 of their personnel killed, as reported by Amnesty International.